Fortum CEO says Uniper obstructed proposed purchase: Kommersant

 Lundmark said Fortum had discussed the issue with the Federal Antimonopoly Service of Russia, and the regulator is considering Fortum’s application to buy the stake.

-Uniper’s Russian business Unipro considers classifying further assets in Russia as strategic, Interfax cited a Unipro official as saying on Thursday.
+Uniper’s Russian business Unipro does not plan to classify assets at its other four power stations in Russia as strategic, Interfax cited Unipro official Dmitry Ermilichev as saying on Thursday.

-Unipro sees obstacles to a Fortum acquisition at all of its five power stations in Russia, the Unipro official said.
+“We have such a theoretical possibility at all five of our power plants, but we are not considering it and we are not planning such actions”.

+Earlier Interfax quoted Ermilichev as saying that Unipro was considering such a move.

 Fortum said in a separate statement it expected to close the deal by the end of the first quarter in 2020.
 Lundmark also said Fortum would seek to chair Uniper’s supervisory board once the deal closed.